Skip Ribbon Commands

 Emergency Special Examination Arrangements

-Schools may submit an emergency application if a student experiences a sudden illness, accident or personal trauma immediately before or during an external assessment period.
+Schools may submit an Application for Emergency Special Examination Arrangements if a student experiences a sudden illness, accident or personal circumstance immediately before or during an external assessment period.
+The application will be available on VASS two weeks before the commencement of each assessment period for VCE external assessments.

 Medical evidence for emergency applications must contain: